cu-esiil-edu/esiil-stars-student-webpages/index.md

 ***

 ### Step 3: Commit changes
 Now that you've created your `index.md` file and added some text, you'll want to **commit changes** to your repository.
-Add a description to your changes and then select the green **Commit changes** button at the bottom of the page.
+Add an optional extended description of your changes and then select the green **Commit changes** button at the bottom of the page.

 <img src="https://raw.githubusercontent.com/cu-esiil-edu/esiil-stars-student-webpages/main/images/commit-changes.png">